FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/4-Feedforward.md

 motor.set(desiredSpeed * kFF);
 ```

 The other type of feedforward control takes into account the dynamics, or movement, of the system.
-We could calculate this mathematically thrugh physics, or empirically through testing, but we could do something such as counteract the effects of gravity on a system.
-For instance, gravity will always pull an elevator down, but we could use feedforward to counteract this by putting a constant force going up.
-This would prevent the elevator from naturally falling down, as well as going faster downwards than upwards.
+For instance, we know that gravity will always pull an elevator down no matter what we do.
+We could counteract this by allowing our motor to constantly go up, which would prevent the elevator from naturally falling down, as well as going faster downwards than upwards.
+This type of feedforward's value could be calculated empirically through testing or via physics, which is generalyl much more complicated.

 As a basic code example, we could do the following, where we apply a constant motor output upwards to counteract gravity.